Stockpile stewardship: Stockpile Stewardship and Management Program

-The Science-based Stockpile Stewardship (SBSS) is a program managed and overseen by the United States's Department of Energy (DoE) to ensure that the nuclear weapons capabilities of the United States are not eroded as the nuclear weapons age.
+The Science-based Stockpile Stewardship (SBSS) is a program managed and overseen by the United States's Department of Energy (DoE) to ensure that the nuclear weapons capabilities of the United States are not eroded as nuclear weapons age.
 It costs more than $4 billion annually to test the components of the nuclear weapons and build advanced science facilities, such as the National Ignition Facility (NIF) at the Livermore (California) and the Z-Pulsed Power Facility at the Sandia (New Mexico).
 Such facilities have been deemed necessary under the program since President Bill Clinton signed the Comprehensive Test Ban Treaty (CTBT) in 1996, but the United States Senate never ratified the CTBT.

 Later, President Barack Obama initiated a wide range and a broad effort to modernize the United States nuclear weapons program, which the Congressional Budget Office estimates will require approximately $494 billion to complete.